wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Configure data egress.md

 After you have configured one or more OMF destinations, you can configure data egress.

-**Note:** You cannot add egress configurations manually, because some parameters are stored to disk encrypted.
+**Note:** You cannot add egress configurations manually because some parameters are stored to disk encrypted.
 You must use the REST endpoints to add/edit egress configuration.
-For additional endpoints, see [REST Urls](#rest-urls).
+For additional endpoints, see [REST URLs](#rest-urls).

 ## Create egress endpoints